dmulyalin/salt-nornir-docker/readme.md

 ## Python Packages Version

 `requirements.minion.txt` indicates versions of Python packages that were tested and confirmed working together.
-This file used to drive installation for Python packages for minion container and installs all the modules that might be used by Salt Nornir Proxy Minion, feel free to adjust it as per your requirements if you only need subset of them.
+This file used to install Python packages for minion container of all the modules that might be used by Salt Nornir Proxy Minion, edit requirements file to remove unnecessary packages or change versions.

 For example, if no plans to use Netconf to manage devices can remove related packages from `requirements.minion.txt` such as `ncclient` and `scrapli-netconf`.